Ibou Badji: Barcelona (2019–2021)

 To prepare for the 2019–20 season, Badji trained with the first team of Barcelona.
 He spent much of the season playing for FC Barcelona B, the club's reserve team, in the third-tier LEB Plata.
 On 26 October 2019, Badji had a season-high 12 points, nine rebounds and five blocks in an 86–77 win over Prat.
 On 18 January 2020, he recorded eight points and a season-high eight blocks in an 88–80 victory over Prat.

 Força Lleida (2021–2022)

 On 4 October 2021, Badji signed with Força Lleida CE of the LEB Oro.

-Wisconsin Herd (2022)
+Wisconsin Herd (2022–2023)

 After going undrafted in the 2022 NBA draft, on 3 November 2022, Badji was named to the opening night roster for the Wisconsin Herd after signing an Exhibition 10 contract.

-Portland Trail Blazers (2022–present)

 On 18 November 2022, the Portland Trail Blazers announced that they had signed Badji to a two-way contract.
-On 7 March 2023, he underwent surgery on his left knee and was ruled out for at least eight weeks.
+On 7 March 2023, he underwent surgery on his left knee and was ruled out for at least eight weeks, thus missing out on playing the rest of the season.

+On 6 July 2023, Badji signed another two-way contract with the Trail Blazers, but was waived on 24 October.
+Six days later, he returned to the Herd.

+Portland Trail Blazers (2023–2024)

+On 22 November 2023, Badji signed another two-way contract with the Portland Trail Blazers.
+On 26 December 2023, Badji made his NBA debut for the Trail Blazers in a 130–113 win over the Sacramento Kings and two days later, he put up 7 points, 9 rebounds, and 3 blocks in 14 minutes of action in a 118–105 loss to the San Antonio Spurs.

+Return to Wisconsin (2024–2025)

+On 12 September 2024, Badji signed with the Milwaukee Bucks, but was waived the same day.
+On 28 October, he rejoined the Wisconsin Herd.

+La Laguna Tenerife (2025)

+On April 3, 2025, Badji signed with La Laguna Tenerife of the Spanish Liga ACB.

+Greensboro Swarm (2025–present)

+On September 30, 2025, Badji signed a training camp contract with the Charlotte Hornets.
+He appeared in one preseason game, recording two points and three rebounds in 11 minutes during a loss to the Oklahoma City Thunder, before being waived by the Hornets on October 14, prior to the start of the regular season.
+On November 6, 2025, Badji was named to the Greensboro Swarm opening night roster.